Golden orb weaving spider fact sheet | Field of Mars EEC

 Tiny spiderlings hatch out of the eggs in the cocoon and live independently.

-Golden orb weaving spider on top of a spun egg sac attached to a tree truck with web
+Female golden orb weaving spider sitting on top of her golden egg sac attached to a tree trunk by silk.
+Female golden orb weaving spider on her golden egg sac.

 Attributions